 - Cyborg: Strongly implied in Sigma 6.
 The ARAH comic eventually went this way as well, with Destro upgrading himself with Revanche nanotechnology.

 - The Dragon: Bordering on Big Bad Duumvirate with Cobra Commander or Co-Dragons with the Baroness, depending on the version.

-- The second volume of G.I.
-Joe vs. the Transformers causes him to abruptly seize control of Cobra to pledge its support to the Joes and Autobots after the Commander's bungled scheme to hack into Teletran 3 put Earth in severe danger.
+- G.I.
+Joe vs. the Transformers II causes him to abruptly seize control of Cobra to pledge its support to the Joes and Autobots after the Commander's bungled scheme to hack into Teletran 3 put Earth in severe danger.

 - Even Evil Has Loved Ones: He is romantically involved with the Baroness.
 Serpentor's brutality toward the Baroness disgusted Destro so much that Destroy betrayed him.